likewise/newhopearm/cm0/README.md

 These can be found in the 'scripts' subdirectory.

 * Proof-of-concept binaries
     + Server test: `make runServer` invokes the NewHope server side test.
-It loads the code into the device memory and calls the test_server python-script to test the communication and computations of the server-side code on the device against results taken from the reference implemtentation.
+It loads the code into the device memory and calls the test_server python-script to test the communication and computations of the server-side code on the device against results taken from the reference implementation.
     + Client test: `make runClient` invokes the NewHope client side test.
-It loads the code into the device memory and calls the test_client python-script to test the communication and computations of the client-side code on the device against results taken from the reference implemtentation.
+It loads the code into the device memory and calls the test_client python-script to test the communication and computations of the client-side code on the device against results taken from the reference implementation.
-* Measurment binaries
+* Measurement binaries
     + Speed measurements: `make runSpeed` invokes cycle count measurements.
 It loads the code into the device memory and calls the monitor script to print the output of the device.
     + Memory usage measurement: `make runMemsize` invokes the memory measurements.
 The ROM usage can be determined by running `arm-none-eabi-size -t tests/libnewhopearm.a`.

 # Communication-API

-If one decides to implement differnt correspondance software for the Cortex-M0, the following has to be assumed:
+If one decides to implement different correspondence software for the Cortex-M0, the following has to be assumed:
 All values send and received are bytes.
 A GUARD parameter is used, it has the decimal value 10.